qvacua/vimr/README.md

 * Multiple windows.
 * Basic input including Emojis and Hangul (+Hanja): We don't know whether other input systems work...
 * Basic mouse support: Left button actions and scrolling.
+* Fuzzy file finder a la Xcode's "Open Quickly..."
-* Basic trackpad support: Pinching for zooming.
+* Basic trackpad support: Pinching for zooming and two-finger scrolling.
 * Ligatures: Turned off by default.
 Turn it on in the Preferences.
 * Basic File and Edit menu items.
 * Command line tool